-C.1.10 Explain, if any, the mechanisms established by the board or governing body to ensure that the individual and consolidated accounts prepared by it are not submitted to the general meeting or equivalent body with qualified opinions in the auditors' report.
+C.1.10 Explain, if any, the mechanisms established by the board or governing body to ensure that the individual and consolidated financial statements prepared by it are not submitted to the general meeting or equivalent body with qualified opinions in the audit report.

-The Joint Audit and Control Committee (hereinafter, JACC), pursuant to Article 24 of the Bylaws of the Governing Bodies of the ICF, oversees the effectiveness of the control systems of the entity and the role of its internal and external audit, regulatory compliance, global risk and internal control functions and gives its opinion to the Supervisory Board regarding any financial information to be published.
+The Joint Audit and Control Committee (hereinafter, JACC), pursuant to Article 23 of the Bylaws of the Governing Bodies of the ICF, oversees the effectiveness of the control systems of the entity and the role of its Internal and External Audit, Regulatory Compliance, Global Risk Management and Internal Control, and gives its opinion to the Supervisory Board regarding any financial information to be published.
 In this regard, as part of its duties:

-- It supervises the internal audit activities of the ICF and therefore approves its annual work plan, the budget and annual activity report, ensuring that the main risks are reviewed, together with the internal control systems and procedures. - It evaluates the degree of development of audit plans and the implementation of their recommendations.
+- It supervises the internal audit activities of the ICF and therefore approves its annual work plan, the budget and annual activity report, ensuring that the main risks are reviewed, together with the internal control systems and procedures. - It evaluates the degree of development of the audit plans and the implementation of their recommendations.